Azure/terraform-provider-azapi/docs/guides/frequently_asked_questions.md

 It's recommendded to manage `Microsoft.Network/virtualNetworks/subnets` in `Microsoft.Network/virtualNetworks` instead of using its own API.

-The reason is, when update the vnet, its request body won't contain any subnets definitions, so existing subnets will be removed.
+The reason is, if subnets are defined separately, when update the vnet which has no definition of its subnets, its request body won't contain any subnets definitions, so existing subnets will be removed.

 ## How to use API/properties which is not in embeded schema?